aapetsi/url_shortner/README.md

 # URL SHORTNER

-A fullstack app for shortnening urls
+A fullstack app for shortnening urls.
+This app was built using the _MERN (MongoDB, ExpressJs, ReactJs and NodeJs)_ stack

 ##### TO RUN THE FULLSTACK APP